top of page

 If you wish to participate as part of the Board, on a Committee, Volunteer or have questions, contact us at:

-Friends of Dia de los Muertos
+Friends of Oceanside Dia de los Muertos

 bottom of page